GiackAloZ/AcousticWaveCPML.jl/README.md

 | CPML layers = 10            |  CPML layers = 20       |
 ![1Dcpmlhalo10](./simulations/acoustic2D_center_halo10.gif)  |  ![1Dcpmlhalo20](./simulations/acoustic2D_center_halo20.gif)

+We can see that, as in the 1D case, adding more layers helps with reducing the amplitude of the reflected waves.

 #### Gradient velocity model

+In this simulation we wanted to tackle a non-constant velocity model, but still pretty simple.
+The velocity is shown in the plots as a grayscale gradient in the beckground, with higher values corresponding to darker colors.
+As usual, we compare different CPML layers amounts.
+We usa a bigger pressure threshold to cut more low pressure values and only see the "main wavefronts".
+Here we still should not see any reflections coming from velocity differences, since the gradient is pretty smooth and for those we would need sharper shocks.

 |                          |                       |
 :-------------------------:|:-------------------------: